ellisgl/GeekLab-Conf/docs/Array.md

 ### Usage
-Setup a primary INI (system.ini, main.ini, moneky.ini or what ever you want to call it).
+Setup a primary Array file (system.php, main.php, moneky.php or what ever you want to call it).
 See [/tests/data/array/system.php](/tests/data/array/system.php) for an example.

 The important array key is `conf`, this tells the loader which Array files to load up, and this is put in order, since we are merging/combining/replacing stuff from the previous imports.